-Jesus’ disciples asked Jesus the very question that every Christian still wonders today: how do we know when you’re coming back?
+Jesus’ disciples asked him the very question that every Christian still wonders today: how do we know when you’re coming back?
 Amazingly, Jesus answered by giving the actual "signs of his coming and the end of the age."
 He didn’t refuse!
 We can read his straightforward answer in Matthew, Mark and Luke.
-Yet Christians don’t understand his answer as evidenced by how they fall for every speculative counterfeit end time sign theory hatched by prophecy writers in its place.
+Yet Christians don’t understand his answer as evidenced by how they fall for every speculative counterfeit end time sign theory hatched by Christian prophecy theorists in its place.
 Find out what you’ve been missing in Jesus’ answer so you understand the real signs of his coming and never have to fall for another false prophecy theory again.

 Jesus' Answer to the Biggest Question Christians Have

 When asked by the disciples, “Tell us...what is the sign of your coming and of the end of the age?”
 (Mt 24:3) Jesus did not refuse to answer.
 He plainly told them what to look for in the future to know when he was coming and when he was not.
 His answer began with two preliminary signs that would happen long before the end and ended with a few of the actual signs of the end and his coming just like the disciples requested.
 This made for a very balanced and clear answer.
 Or so you would think.